 - Interlaken is closer to two big, beautiful lakes.
-Choose it over Zermatt if you plan to do a lot of swimming in summer.
+Choose it over Zermatt if you plan to do a lot of swimming in the summer.
 You can also do wake surfing, sailing, and SUP.

 - Interlaken has paragliding, hang gliding, and skydiving.

-- Although there are ski areas near Interlaken, such as Axalp/Brienz, Habkern, Beatenberg-Niederhorn-Hohwald, these are smaller ski resorts compared to the ones in Zermatt.
+- Although there are ski areas near Interlaken, such as Axalp/Brienz, Habkern, and Beatenberg-Niederhorn-Hohwald, these are smaller ski resorts compared to the ones in Zermatt.
 Choose Interlaken if you would rather go to a smaller ski resort than a larger one.

 Hotels: Zermatt vs. Interlaken

 Zermatt and Interlaken both offer a wide selection of hotels and apartments.
 Since both are hugely popular tourist spots in Switzerland, I’d suggest booking as soon as possible.

 Here are some of our recommended hotels for both locations:

 - Mont Cervin Palace (5-star) – The 5-star Mont Cervin Palace was opened in 1851 and belongs to the “Leading Hotels of the World.”
 Almost all of the guest rooms have a balcony or patio with a view of the Matterhorn.
 There is also an indoor and outdoor swimming pool, a spa and wellness area of 18,300 square feet, an indoor play area, a game room, and a bar at the hotel.